-C‑673/16: An EU (same-sex) love story
+Case 673/16: An EU (same-sex) love story

 The gay rights movement scored a previous win in Malta last year, when the once conservative, Roman Catholic island recognised same-sex marriage at home, becoming the 13th EU state to do so.

-But even if things were getting better in northern and in parts of southern Europe, the further east one travelled, the harder the life became for lesbian, gay, bisexual, trans, and intersex (LGBTI) people.
+But even if things were getting better in northern and in parts of southern Europe, the further east one travelled, the harder the life became for lesbian, gay, bisexual, trans, and intersex (LGBTI) people, Ilga-Europe noted in a recent report.

-"Trends like populism and nationalism aren't just political buzzwords - they can have a lasting impact on the lives of LGBTI people," Ilga-Europe said in a recent report, referring to the rise of Orban-type populism.
+"Trends like populism and nationalism aren't just political buzzwords - they can have a lasting impact on the lives of LGBTI people," the NGO said, referring to the rise of Orban-type populism.

-The clock could even be turned back, the NGO warned, after Italians voted in The League, a far-right party some of whose MPs espoused homophobic views, in an election in March.
+The clock could even be turned back, Ilga-Europe warned, after Italians voted in the League, a far-right party some of whose MPs espoused homophobic views, in an election in March.

 Better late than never

-The civil rights movement, more broadly speaking, also won in Ireland when it legalised abortion in a referendum last month.
+The civil rights movement, more widely speaking, also scored a win in Ireland when it legalised abortion in a referendum last month.

 Ireland legalised gay marriage last year, but for some the changes merely highlighted to what extent some EU states were latecomers in the trend.